seL4/docs/projects/sel4/porting.md

 From the above example the ROCKPro64 needed a memory node so that this script could define working memory.
 Other gotchas could include interrupt cells, interrupt numbers being mapped wrongly, or incorrect addresses.

-Also serial and timer drivers will need to be added to the kernel if they don't already exist.
-You can check this through the DTS device strings and compare to the `seL4/tools/hardware.yml` file.
+The kernel also expects drivers for:
+* the timer device
+* the serial device
+* the interrupt controller
+* the IOMMU if the kernel is being built with IOMMU support.

+You can check all the supported drivers in `seL4/tools/hardware.yml`.

-If needed, add the required drivers in `seL4/src/drivers/` and `seL4/include/drivers/`.
+If the platform has devices that do not already have corresponding drivers, you can add them in `seL4/src/drivers/` and `seL4/include/drivers/`.

 ### Kernel